-Remote workers have been found to be 13.5 percent more productive than their office-based counterparts, and 50 percent of employees are less likely to quit when they have a remote position or flexible work arrangements.
+Remote workers have been found to be 13.5 percent more productive than their office-based counterparts, and 50 percent of employees are less likely to quit when they have remote positions or flexible work arrangements.

 With a flexible schedule, telecommuters are less likely to get tired of work and are more engaged than their office counterparts.

-The following are a few reasons why remote workers are more engaged at work than traditional workers based in the office.
+The following are a few reasons why remote workers are outperforming office workers:

 1. Remote workers are happier and more productive people